JasonS60/BowlingScoreboard/README.md

 * The solution should allow the user to enter scores as the game progresses
 * The solution should show the running score for each bowler as the game progresses
 * The solution should show the final score for each bowler when the game finishes

-Please let us know if you have any questions.
-We look forward to seeing your solution!